🔗========>> the WWII Germany > The ETO > War of Attrition section <<========🔗

 Unfortunately, this was not the case.

 Thus the Western Front in the fall of 1944 became a war of attrition, with numerous Allied attacks, several Allied defeats, and a few German counterattacks.
-Casualties were heavy and gains far less than during the late summer. |
+Allied casualties were heavy and territorial gains far less than during the heady days of late summer. |

 Summary of ETO Gains, Mid-September - Mid-December 1944